 Margaret C. McDonald, PhD, MFA

-- Associate Vice Chancellor for Academic Affairs and International Programs, Health Sciences
+- Associate Vice Chancellor for Academic and Global Affairs, Health Sciences

 - Associate Professor of Epidemiology, Graduate School of Public Health